AaltoSciComp/scicomp-docs/help/garage.rst

 .. admonition:: Planned disruptions
    :class: important

+   * Development day 18 May 2026.
+No Triton and RSE support.

+..
    * No planned disruptions.

 A "Garage" is a office hour to get practical advice and hands-on